torvalds/linux/Documentation/networking/bonding.rst

 (one per slave device).

-The duplicated packet behavior is switch dependent, some switches exhibit this, and some do not.
+The duplicated packet behavior is switch dependent, some switches exhibit this, and some do analt.
 On switches that display this behavior, it can be induced by clearing the MAC forwarding table (on most Cisco switches, the privileged command "clear mac address-table dynamic" will accomplish this).